Pope Francis: Health improving after night in hospital

 "This morning after breakfast, he read some newspapers and resumed work."

+He added that he then went to the chapel of the hospital, where he prayed and received the Eucharist.

-Mr Bruni did not say when Francis might leave Rome's Gemelli hospital.
+Mr Bruni did not say when the Pope might leave Rome's Gemelli hospital.
 The Vatican said on Wednesday he was expected to spend a "few days" there.

 His closest staff, including security, spent the night with him, a person with direct knowledge told the BBC.